 “A wild area of moist deciduous lowland forest with some mixed evergreen forest on the hills.
 The area [also] contains the interesting lake and swamps of Ira Lalaro” (FAO/UNDP 1982).
 There is an extensive intact range of habitats from the coast to karst hills lakes, rivers and swamps.
 Forest types include semi-evergreen, moist deciduous, dry deciduous, swamp forest and coastal strand vegetation.
 Sandlund et al. (2001) identified this area as having the best remaining ‘primary’ forest in Timor-Leste, based on a rapid reconnaissance by helicopter.

-Twenty-four restricted-range species have been recorded in this IBA, including the Endangered Timor Green-pigeon, and the Critically Endangered Yellow-crested Cockatoo also occurs there (Ora 2000, Trainor et al. 2004).
+Twenty-four restricted-range species have been recorded in this IBA, including the Endangered Timor Green-pigeon (Ora 2000, Trainor et al. 2004).
 Lake Iralalaro (c.1,500 ha) is the most significant freshwater site in Timor-Leste and Nusa Tenggara, supporting at least 50 waterbird species including large populations of ducks and rails (Trainor 2005).

 BirdLife International (2022) Important Bird Areas factsheet: Mount Paitchau and Lake Iralalaro.
 Downloaded from http://www.birdlife.org on 20/01/2022.